kendonkyle/und-MobileFlashCards/readme.md

 In order to get up and running simply type `yarn install && yarn start` after you have checked ou the project.

+## Compatibility
+The app has been tested on both Android (emulator and device) and Ios (device only)